dinense/yumpy-privacy/privacy-policy.md

 **No personal data is collected.**

 - **Location Information**: Yumpy requests access to your device’s location services to display nearby restaurants on a map.
-Your location data is used **locally** on your device to show you relevant restaurant information.
-We do not store or transmit your location data to our servers or third parties.
+When using the app to search for nearby restaurants, your location data is **temporarily sent to our servers** to identify relevant places.
+However, this location data is kept **completely anonymous** and **is not stored** on our servers after the search is completed.

 - **Non-Personal Information**: We may collect non-personally identifiable information such as app usage statistics (e.g., how often the app is used, what features are accessed).
 This information is collected to improve the performance of the app and enhance the user experience. **No user-specific or identifiable information** is linked to this data.

 ## 3. How We Use the Information

+- **Location Data**: Your location data is used solely for the purpose of identifying restaurants near your current location.
+The location data is anonymized, sent temporarily to our servers, and discarded after the search is completed. **We do not store, share, or retain your location information**.

-Since Yumpy does not collect personal data, we do not use your information for any advertising or marketing purposes.
-Any non-personal usage data that we collect is used solely for the purpose of improving the app's performance and functionality.
+- **Non-Personal Usage Data**: Any non-personal usage data that we collect is used to improve the app's performance and functionality.
+This data does not include any personal identifiers.

 ## 4. Data Sharing and Disclosure